csp-inc/fluvius/docs/source/index.rst

 Welcome to fluvius's documentation!
 ===================================

+.. important::

+    This documentation was generated on |today|, and is rebuilt on push events to the main branch.

-Project Fluvius uses satellite images and AI to monitor the health of rivers in the Amazon and the U.S. by enabling near real-time prediction of suspended sediment concentration.
+Project Fluvius uses satellite imagery and AI to monitor the health of rivers in the Amazon and the U.S. by enabling near real-time prediction of suspended sediment concentration.
 The web app is visible `here <https://fluviuswebapp.z22.web.core.windows.net>`_.

-.. important::

-    This sample documentation was generated on |today|, and is rebuilt on push events to the main branch.
+In the following sections, we provide an introduction to the project, and setup information.

 .. toctree::
    :caption: Getting started